• Skip to primary navigation

 Castle Rock-4

-The trail is well shaded and has a lot of massive trees looming over you as you head up.
+The trail is well shaded and has a lot of giant trees looming over you as you head up.
 Just take your time and get used to the mountain altitude, and everyone should be able to do it.

 Castle Rock-5